PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 📱 <b>Edge Deployment</b>: Edge deployment is a method of placing computing and data processing capabilities directly on user devices, allowing the devices to process data without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed procedures, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
 You can choose the appropriate deployment method according to your needs to integrate the model into your AI application.

-## 4. Secondary Development
+## 4. Custom Development
-If the default model weights provided by the General Table Recognition Pipeline v2 do not meet your requirements in terms of accuracy or speed, you can try to <b>fine-tune</b> the existing model using <b>your own domain-specific or application data</b> to improve the recognition performance of the General Table Recognition Pipeline v2 in your scenario.
+If the default model weights provided by the General Table Recognition v2 Pipeline do not meet your requirements in terms of accuracy or speed, you can try to further <b>fine-tune</b> the existing models using <b>your own domain-specific or application data</b> to improve the recognition performance of the General Table Recognition v2 Pipeline in your specific scenario.

 ### 4.1 Model Fine-Tuning
-Since the General Table Recognition Pipeline v2 consists of several modules, if the pipeline's performance is not satisfactory, the issue may arise from any one of these modules.
-You can analyze the images with poor recognition results to identify which module is problematic and refer to the corresponding fine-tuning tutorial links in the table below for model fine-tuning.
+Since the General Table Recognition v2 Pipeline consists of several modules, if the overall performance is not satisfactory, the issue may lie in any one of these modules.
+You can analyze the images with poor recognition results to identify which module is problematic and refer to the corresponding fine-tuning tutorial links in the table below.

 <table>
 <thead>